tryoxiss/builder.py/README.md

 # builder.py
 An extensive static site generator built in python.
 Designed for the real world, builder.py comes with components and a modern markdown compiler out of the box with minimal setup.
 Unlike most static site generators, it grows with you as your site needs do.

+> **Important**
+> We have migrated this repository to [codeberg](https://codeberg.org/tryoxiss/builder.py) due to github using public repos as AI training data.
+This repository will be completely purged at some point.

 > The anime girl SSG.
 > - Tryoxiss